FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Cockos_Reaper.md

 In the above screenshot, the B-Format Master has been set to be a Folder Parent with 4-Track Channel.
 Reaper channel routing is set on a track by track basis, using the _TrackIO Route_ button of each Track.
-All the Child tracks that route to the parent can be assigned to one of the four receiving channels on the Parent track.
+All the Child tracks routed to the parent can be assigned to one of the four receiving channels on the Parent track.
 In this example, the W is assigned to Track 1 by setting the track Pan to the left and routing to parent Channels 1-2.
-Similarly, the X to Track 2 ( setting the track Pan to the right ).
+Similarly, the X to Track 2 (setting the track Pan to the right).
 The Y Track is assigned to Parent Channels 3-4 and hard panned left and so on.

 Alternatively, an interleaved 4-channel audio file (B-Format audio in this example) can be placed on one Child Track, which has been specified to have 4 channels.